teedoc/teedoc.github.io/docs/get_started/en/usage/start.md

 ![](../../assets/images/navbar2.png)
 * `footer`: website footer, divided into upper and lower parts, and multiple columns can be added to the upper part, and each column can have multiple values
 * `plugins`: Configure the configuration items of the plug-in, if it has been set in the `site_config.json`, it will be overwritten, that is, the priority of the child `config` is higher
+* `show_source`: Under the premise that the keyword `source` is set in `site_config.json`, it is the source code path of the document, such as `https://github.com/teedoc/teedoc.github.io/blob/main` , Where `main` is the main branch of the document, and the `Edit this page` button (link) will be added to the document page, click to jump to the corresponding file source code.
+Set `"show_source": "Edit this page"` to define the text content of the button as `Edit this page`, if you don't set it, the default is `Edit this page`, if you want the document to have this button, set it to `"show_source": false`; you can also add `show_source: edit this page` or `show_source: false` in the header information of the file (`md` or `ipynb` file) to set

 ## sidebar.json Document directory (sidebar) settings